 Make a loop on the other end of the thread and slide the tension rod through it.
 Repeat until all the strands of balls are on.

 Adjust the tension rod and fit it into the window.
 Spread the felt ball across the width of the window.
 Then slide the balls down the tread to the desired placement.

 For the yarn section, I cut pieces of yarn twice the length of my window.
 I folded them in half and looped them over the tension rod.
 Then I braided each bundle and tied a simple knot at the end.
 I alternated the yarn braids between each of the felt ball chains.

 For a final touch, I chose some random ribbon scraps and looped them onto the tension rod.

 While I was really happy with how the window hanging turned out, I felt like it needed something more.

 There were still unfinished pots left from my Valentine’s Day painted pot project, so I just painted them in coordinating colors.
-I ended up with two of each: red, blue, yellow and chalkboard.
-That post has the full painting tutorial.
+I ended up with two of each: red, blue, yellow, and chalkboard.

 Then I found a mix of succulents and mini cactus to plant in them.